mandi1120/no_show_appts_analysis/README.md

 ## Data Wrangling

-The following inforamtion was found upon reviewing the dataset:
+The following information was found upon reviewing the dataset:
 - 14 columns and 110,527 rows are present in the dataset.
 - No null values were identified.